numenta/htmresearch/projects/grid_cell_learning/readme.md

 ## Grid Cell Learning
 This project contains code implementing some of the continuous attractor grid cell learning models from Widloski & Fiete, 2014.
-CAN.py contains a straightforward implementation of a learning grid cell module, which employs rate-coded neurons to learn an approximate CAN network across a 1D environment.
+CAN.py, in the grid_cell_learning frameworks package, contains a straightforward implementation of a learning grid cell module, which employs rate-coded neurons to learn an approximate CAN network across a 1D environment.

 1D CAN Learning.ipynb contains code to run and visualize this network, including a confirmation that it generates a CAN network with gridlike firing, and an